dmarkey/op-aws-vault/README.md

 It's a small python script/utility that emulates the behaviour of `aws-vault` but completely integrated in 1Password.
 It wraps around the 1Password CLI.

 It requires a 1Password account and 1Password CLI.
-It's tested on MacOS and Linux.
-Probably doesnt work on Windows.
+It's tested on MacOS, Linux, Windows and WSL2

 It uses your AWS credentials and OTP key as a means to accomplish the following: